brkicisi/ShellBuilder/README.md

   	</tr>
 	<tr>
     	<td>type</td>
-		<td>merge, write</td>
+		<td>merge, write, init</td>
 		<td>Type of operation to perform.
 Merge adds given dcp to design inside the given pblock.
-Write saves the current state to a dcp (default for write: iii_dir/something.dcp).</td>
+Write saves the current state to a dcp.
+Init initializes other designs to merge with given base design.
+Init must only appear in first <em>inst</em> tag.</td>
   	</tr>
 </table>
 <!-- markdownlint-enable MD033 -->